 The uses for text messages are diverse.
-We’ve seen customers use our platform to share wedding photos, send traffic alerts, and promote their stores.
+We’ve seen customers use our platform to share wedding invitations, send traffic alerts, and promote their stores.
 It makes sense that more and more businesses are turning to SMS to connect with their customers.

 However, as we’ve learned, texts are regulated by the U.S. Federal Communications Commission (FCC) and the Telephone Consumer Protection Act (TCPA).